Iowa State vs. TCU NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Iowa State's games this season have gone over 59 points four of 10 times.
+- Iowa State and its opponents have gone over the current 60.5-point total in three of 10 games this season.

-- TCU and its opponents have combined to score more than 59 points in seven of 10 games this season.
+- TCU has combined with its opponents to score more than 60.5 points in five of 10 games this season.

-- The combined points per game average of the two teams, 61.5, is 2.5 points greater than Friday's over/under.
+- Friday's over/under is 1.0 point lower than the two team's combined 61.5 points per game average.

-- This contest's over/under is 4.1 points above the 54.9 these two squads combine to allow per game this season.
+- This contest's over/under is 5.6 points more than the 54.9 these two squads combine to surrender per game this season.

-- Cyclones games have an average total of 52.3 points this season, 6.7 fewer than Friday's over/under.
+- The average total in Cyclones games this season is 52.3, 8.2 points fewer than Friday's over/under of 60.5 .

-- The 59.4 PPG average total in Horned Frogs games this season is 0.4 points more than this game's over/under.
+- The 59.4 PPG average total in Horned Frogs games this season is 1.1 points fewer than this game's over/under.

 Iowa State Stats and Trends

+- In Iowa State's 11 games this season, it has four wins against the spread.

-- The Cyclones have always covered the spread this season when favored by 15 points or more.
+- This season, the Cyclones have won against the spread in each of their two games as a favorite of 15 points or more.

-- Iowa State has gone over the point total in 50% of its opportunities this year (five times in 10 games with a set point total).

-- Iowa State is 3-1 against the spread and 3-1 overall when the team piles up more than 454.6 yards.
+- Iowa State is 3-1 against the spread and 3-1 overall when the team churns out more than 454.6 yards.

-- The Cyclones have 13 giveaways this season, while the Horned Frogs have 14 takeaways .

 - Find the latest spread and moneyline odds for Iowa State at SISportsbook.